wochinge/CacheSimulator/readme.md

 -   `--lru`: Simulates a LRU cache
 -   `--mfu`: Simulates a MFU cache
 -   `--2q`: Simulates 2q (similar to Lru-2)
+-   `--car`: Simulates a CAR cache (<http://www.cse.iitd.ernet.in/~sbansal/pubs/fast04.pdf>)
+-   `--cart`: Simulates a CART cache (<http://www.cse.iitd.ernet.in/~sbansal/pubs/fast04.pdf>)
+-   `--ideal`: Simulates a ideal cache (ideal cache = algorithm which knows the future)
 -   `--cacheSize`: Allows you to set a cache size in bytes (default: 1 GB)
+-   `--writeAddsToCache`: Whenver a file is written, it is also instantly added to the cache

 ## Requirements
 To do so, you need a log file, which has lines in the following form: